ros2/design/articles/content_filtering.md

 - create_contentfilteredtopic()
 - delete_contentfilteredtopic()

-**[T.B.D] ContentFilteredTopic is also defined to do a more sophisticated subscription, but according to the specification, filter_expression can be only initialized at constructor and it is read_only. so not possible to change the filter_expression at runtime.**
+**According to the specification, filter_expression can be only initialized at constructor and it is read_only. so not possible to change the filter_expression at runtime.**

 #### DDSI-RTPS